metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ping 192.168.8.1 >> $home\Desktop\ping.txt
 ```

-You may also want to ping other computer on your local network, to find out their IP, login to
+You may also want to ping other computer on your local network, to find out their IP,\
-computer in question and run `ipconfig /all` on that computer, then look at field that say:
+login to computer in question and run `ipconfig /all` on that computer, then look for
+address at field that say:

 `IPv4 Address. . . . . . . . . . . :`